MatN23/LuminaAI/Readme.md

-# Production-Ready Conversational Transformer Training System
+# LuminaAI, A Production-Ready Conversational Transformer Training System

 A modular, production-ready system for training conversational transformers with comprehensive monitoring, fault tolerance, and debugging capabilities.